 Obtain survey of beam haunch elevations for calculation of finished deck form grades.
 Survey should not be performed more than 30 days prior to placement of the concrete in the deck, in the event there is continued creep in the beam haunch.
 The as-built top of beam elevations will be obtained after final placement of the bridge beams either by the Contractor or the Resident Engineer.
 These elevations will be used to calculate the finished deck grades and the deck forms.
 If elevations and calculations are performed by the Contractor, the Resident Engineer must verify the accuracy of these elevations and calculations.
 The haunch height should be in the range of -1/2 inch to +5 inches.
 If the haunch is less than -1/2 inch, the deck thickness will be reduced and the profile should be adjusted.
+If the haunch height exceeds 5 inches, it may be necessary to reinforce the haunch.
 If the shear connectors or stirrups do not extend into the deck a minimum of 2 inches, reinforcing will have to be added.
 Contact Bridge Division for recommendations.